simeonreusch/ztf_plan_obs/README.md

 NAME = "IC200929A" # Name of the alert object
 date = "2020-10-05" #This is optional, defaults to today
+# you can also pass ra and dec values.
+If no values are given, it checks
+# the GCN archive

 plan = ObservationPlan(name=NAME, date=date)
 plan.plot_target() # Plots the observing conditions